enfabrica/enkit/scripts/gee.md

 Usage: `gee make_pr <gh-options>`

 Creates a new pull request from this branch.
+The user will be asked to edit a PR description file before the PR is created.

+If you have any second thoughts during this process: Adding the token "DRAFT" to your PR description will cause the PR to be marked as a draft.
+Adding the token "ABORT" will cause gee to abort the creation of your PR.

 Uses the same options as "gh pr create".